mgedmin/eazysvn/README.rst

 When you merge a branch (to trunk or to another branch), eazysvn uses ``svn log`` to find the revision number when the branch was created.
-Then it merges all the changes ever comitted on that branch.
+Then it merges all the changes ever committed on that branch.

 This means you usually can't merge from the same branch more than once.
 It's a consequence of Subversion's lack of merge tracking.